2018ik/2018ik.github.io/_wiki/local_church.markdown

 ### Testimony #3

 >We must be one with the local church which we are sovereignly assigned to.
 There must be no divisions, back doors or fire escapes.
 We must be restricted, and this restriction is actually a protection.
 The problem with Christians today is that they do not read the Bible, so they don't see the local churches, so they don't have this restriction, and they don't have this protection, and they divide again and again and again.
 We must have our eyes opened to see this vision, which will solve all our problems.
 The Lord's recovery today is to recover this unique, proper, practical and living expression of the Body.

-### Testimony #4

->In 1828, the Brethren with John Nelson Darby began to see that the church must be local.
-However they were not clear about the bound